alokupadhya/Classic-Cookie-Challenge-Code/README.md

 ## Method to solve

-1. Find the first cookie point
+> 1. Find the first cookie point
-2.
+> 2. set current to 0
-> if nextLeft or nextRight or nextUp or nextDown == 1 then
+> 3. if nextLeft or nextRight or nextUp or nextDown == 1 then